AfterJourney00/IMHD-Dataset/README.md

 ```

 ## Acknowledgement
+This work was supported by National Key R\&D Program of China (2022YFF0902301), Shanghai Local college capacity building program (22010502800).
+We also acknowledge support from Shanghai Frontiers Science Center of Human-centered Artificial Intelligence (ShangHAI).

 We thank Jingyan Zhang and Hongdi Yang for settting up the capture system.
 We thank Jingyan Zhang, Zining Song, Jierui Xu, Weizhi Wang, Gubin Hu, Yelin Wang, Zhiming Yu, Xuanchen Liang, af and zr for data collection.
 We thank Xiao Yu, Yuntong Liu and Xiaofan Gu for data checking and annotations.

 ## Licenses